scalableinternetservices/ucsb_website/_slide_src/09_relational_databases_db_concurrency_and_query_analysis.md

 ## A schedule is _serial_ if

-* the transctions are executed non-interleaved
+* the transactions are executed non-interleaved

 ## Two schedules are _conflict equivalent_ if